AmbivalentLeather/COMP390_Individual_Project1_2/README.md

 TEXT file -> Outputs into a tab seperated (txt) file named with the ISO 8601 date and time

 EXCEL file -> Outputs into an Excel (xls) file, also named with the ISO 8601 date and time

+# Steps completed

+All steps have been completed.